-Refer to "How to Apply" on page 60 for more information on how to register with GMS.
+Refer to "How to Apply" on page 64 for more information on how to register with GMS.

-Note: If Internet access is not available to submit an application electronically to GMS, contact the Response Center at 800-421-6770 no later than Thursday, January 26, 2017, to request instructions on how to submit an application by alternative means.
+Note: If Internet access is not available to submit an application electronically to GMS, contact the Response Center at 800-421-6770 no later than Thursday, February 15, 2018, to request instructions on how to submit an application by alternative means.

 IMPORTANT WARNING!
-Each tribe or tribal consortium will be allowed only one application submission.
+Each tribe, tribal consortium, or tribal designee will be allowed only one application submission.
 An application can be revised in GMS until the application deadline, 9:00 p.m.
-ET, Tuesday, February 28, 2017.
+ET, Tuesday, March 20, 2018.
 Please note that only the final version of an application submitted in GMS will be considered.